AdobeDocs/campaign-web.en/help/v8/email/accessible-content.md

 ---
-solution: Journey Optimizer
-product: journey optimizer
 title: Design accessible content
-description: Learn how to design accessible content for your emails and landing pages in Journey Optimizer
+description: Learn how to design accessible content for your emails and landing pages in Adobe Campaign
 feature: Email Design, Landing Pages
 topic: Content Management
 role: User